Fr0sk/ESOF-DuckDuckGo-Android-App/ESOF-docs/Contributions.md

 ## Contributions (in alphabetical order):

 Filipe Coelho ( @Fr0sk ) has contributed in:
+* Identify a new bug and/or correct a bug

 Luís Cruz ( @Luis-bcruz ) has contributed in: